hughbien/mark/README.md

 * [mark v0.1.1](https://github.com/hughbien/mark/releases/download/v0.1.1/mark)

-Or checkout this repo and build it with `bin/build release`.
+Or checkout this repo and build it with `make build`.
 The binary should be located at `target/mark`.

 ## Usage